sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-features/1500 - deprecated-query.md

 How location highlighting works
 ---

-In the Sensible Instruct editor, you can click the output of a query field to view its source text in the document.
+In the visual editor, you can click the output of a query field to view its source text in the document.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/changelog_August2023_location.png)